zelishares/zelishares/README.md

 - 👋 Hi, I’m @zelishares
-- 👩🏽‍💻 I'm an aspiring Data Scientist with a background in Digital Marketing & Tourism.
+- 👩🏽‍💻 I'm an applied Data Scientist with a background in Digital Marketing & Tourism.
 - 👀 My main interests are Entrepreneurship, Sustainability and Data Analytics & Visualization.

 <!---